HavamalMomenty/suna2/docs/BILLING_REMOVAL_PLAN.md

 ## Overview
 This document outlines the complete plan to remove all billing, payment, subscription, and Stripe-related functionality from the Suna application, making it completely free with unlimited access to all features.

+To make the implementation easier, simply 1 give the free user tier all privaleges of the highest tier while 2. giving everyone the free tier 3. removing everything that allows the user to upgrade to a new tier.

+Lastly, it should also

 ## Frontend Changes

 ### 1. Remove Billing Components